Chica and Jo Chica and Jo

 share it

-We have been using a Cricut and Silhouette electronic cutting machine in our projects for years, and while they are great for cutting thin materials like paper or vinyl, we've been wanting to try a laser cutting tool that could cut and engrave thicker materials.
+We have been using a Cricut and Silhouette electronic cutting machine in our projects for years, and while they are great for cutting thin materials like paper or vinyl, we've been wanting to try a laser engraving cutting tool that could cut and engrave a variety of materials including thicker materials.

 We just received a xTool D1 Pro laser cutter/engraver and we can't believe how many things you can do with it.
 Today I'm going to share my review of the XTool D1 Pro's features and functions, and I cant' wait to share more projects with you in the future as we learn more about creating with a laser cutter.